CollaFuse: Collaborative Diffusion Models: Introduction

-\begin{enumerate} \item We introduce the first collaborative diffusion model \texttt{CollaFuse}, which consists of a shared server component trained by multiple clients without revealing their original training data to other clients or the server. \item \texttt{CollaFuse} allows clients to outsource most of their computationally expensive denoising steps during training and inference to a shared server model. \item \texttt{CollaFuse} improves the image quality compared to the setting where each client trains a local diffusion model on its own data. \end{enumerate}
+\begin{enumerate} \item We introduce \texttt{CollaFuse}, to the best of our knowledge the first split-denoising (timestep-partitioned) collaborative diffusion framework, which consists of a shared server component trained by multiple clients without revealing their original training data to other clients or the server. \item \texttt{CollaFuse} allows clients to outsource most of their computationally expensive denoising steps during training and inference to a shared server model. \item \texttt{CollaFuse} improves the image quality compared to the setting where each client trains a local diffusion model on its own data. \end{enumerate}